shivanibussa/shivanibussa/README.md

 ## Hi 👋, I'm Shivani Bussa

-I am a Graduate Student pursuing a Master of Science in Computer Science at the University of Texas at Arlington, with a strong focus on software development and innovative technology solutions.
-My journey in tech has equipped me with a diverse skill set and a passion for creating impactful applications.
+Hey there!
+I'm a Computer Science grad student at the University of Texas at Arlington, and I'm all about creating cool tech stuff.
+My journey in the tech world has been pretty exciting so far!

- - 🔭 I am currently enhancing my expertise in cloud computing, machine learning, and data mining, aiming to leverage these technologies to solve real-world challenges.
- - 🌱 I am continuously exploring advanced topics in AI and distributed systems, eager to apply my knowledge in practical settings.
+## 🔭 What I'm Up To? ##
+Right now, I'm diving deep into some really neat areas:
+ - Cloud computing (you know, that magical place where all our data lives)
+ - Machine learning (teaching computers to think like us... sort of)
+ - Data mining (digging for digital gold in mountains of information) I'm not just learning this stuff for fun - I want to use it to solve real problems and make life easier for people.

+## 👩‍🏫 My Role as a Teaching Assistant ##
- - 👩‍🏫 As a Graduate Teaching Assistant, I guide undergraduate students in Data Mining, helping them strengthen their programming skills in Python and R.
+As a Graduate Teaching Assistant, I support undergraduate students in Data Mining, helping them improve their programming skills in Python and R. It’s rewarding to see them grasp complex concepts.

+## 👩‍💻 My Past Adventures in Tech ##
+Before grad school, I worked at Accolite Digital.
+It was like being in a tech playground!
+I got to:
+ - Work on all sorts of cool internal tools
+ - Team up with different groups to solve their tech headaches
- - 👩‍💻 Previously, I was part of the core team at Accolite Digital, where I gained exposure to a wide range of internal tools.
-I collaborated with various teams to address their concerns and contributed to the development process.
-I was involved in every phase of the Software Development Life Cycle (SDLC) and had the opportunity to work with technologies like Spring Boot, C#, Python, React, Angular, Jenkins, version control systems, Maven, and more.
+ - Be part of the whole process of creating software, from start to finish I used technologies like Spring Boot, C#, Python, React, Angular, and more.

- - 👯 I’m looking to collaborate on innovative full-stack projects and machine learning applications that solve real-world problems.
- - 🤔 I’m exploring opportunities to work on scalable, enterprise-level software solutions in software development and engineering.
- - 💬 Ask me about: Java, Python, Angular, React, SQL, and cloud technologies like AWS and GCP.
+## What I'm Looking For? ##
+I'm always on the hunt for exciting projects to work on.
+If you've got an idea for a full-stack project or a machine learning app that could make a difference, let's chat!

+## Fun Fact ##
- - ⚡ Fun fact: During my undergraduate years, I was actively involved in the CodeChef college chapter, where I led the team in organizing coding competitions and learning sessions.
-This experience not only sharpened my coding skills but also helped me develop leadership and organizational abilities as I collaborated with peers to foster a strong coding community.
+During my undergraduate studies, I led the CodeChef college chapter, organizing coding competitions and study sessions.
+This experience helped me develop my coding skills as well as leadership abilities.

- - 🎓 I hold a B.Tech in Information Technology from Anurag Group of Institutions, Hyderabad, where I graduated with a CGPA of 9.13.
-Currently, I'm pursuing my M.S. in Computer Science at the University of Texas at Arlington, where I am maintaining a GPA of 4.0.
+## My Academic Journey ##
+I did my bachelor's in Information Technology in Hyderabad, India, and rocked it with a 9.13 GPA.
+Now, I'm crushing it at UT Arlington with a perfect 4.0 GPA.
+Not to brag, but I'm pretty proud of that!

+So, that's me in a nutshell - a tech enthusiast who loves to learn, create, and share knowledge.
+If you want to geek out about Java, Python, web dev, or anything tech-related, I'm your person!
+Let's build something awesome together!

 <h3 align="left">Connect with me:</h3>